 Admin can distribute and update contacts on iOS devices by configuring Contact Sync profile, which makes use of CardDAV to manage contacts.
 Contacts on Android devices can be synced while creating an Exchange ActiveSync profile.

 The apps can be distributed only if the .apk file is uploaded to the Mobile Device Manager Plus App Repository.

-To blacklist apps that are not currently available on any device, the admin can manually add the apps to the App Repository and blacklist them.
+To Blocklist apps that are not currently available on any device, the admin can manually add the apps to the App Repository and Blocklist them.